2014 BMW i8 Review

 Tiny, perfect, baby peas, plucked from their pods, have a sweetness that is irresistible on a warm spring day.

 A bowl full of them, dressed gently with melted butter, is a meal in and of itself.
 Here, Sara from Home is Where The Cookies Are, takes that bowl full of peas a few steps further.
 First, she adds water chestnuts and scallions, for crunch and bite.
 Then, crumbled bacon and cashews, for a salty, savory hit.
-Last, she tosses the mixture with peppery watercress and a lemon and mustard vinaigrette for a bowl of peas that makes an unforgettable spring meal.
+Last, she tosses the mixture with peppery watercress and a lemon and mustard vinaigrette for a bowl of peas that makes an unforgettable spring meal.2) Spring Peas and Shoots with Pancetta and Orechiette from Taste Food

 For many of us, peas and pasta bring back childhood memories of Mom trying to sneak a few extra, easy-to-cook vegetables into the only thing we ate with gusto – spaghetti.
 Some of us were fooled, and others simply ate around them, turning up our noses at anything green.
 Now that we’re grown up, we’ve realized that peas and pasta is really a fantastic combination, one we’d be happy to eat any day.
 Lynda of Taste Food has upped the ante, adding pancetta, tender pea shoots, and a creamy cheese sauce to the mix.
 She says it best herself: “It’s the essence of early spring, a season which brings a mixed message of cool rain and gentles sunshine” – this dish totally satisfies the cravings of this transitional time period.